 Here is the promised article, and I’m including the list of credit cards offering credit scores and additional information about each offer.

 American Express gives you free access to your FICO score based on the FICO 8 formula.
-Here’s an example of the information provided:
+I’ve carried an Amex card for decades and recently pulled my FICO score from the Amex website.
+Here are some of the details:

 Capital One provides a non-FICO score, called CreditWise.
 The score is calculated based on the TransUnion VantageScore 3.0 model.
 Customers can, of course, access their scores through this system.
 But now, so can non-Capital One customers.